knowit/snappysense/aws/IOT-THINGS.md

 This document pertains to how "things" are set up one by one; for a fleet of devices, the instructions will be different.

+First there is a preparatory step:

+1. Creating a new security policy, this is done just once per account

-There are four major steps.
-First, a new Thing is registered with AWS and its identity documents are obtained.
-Second, the Thing is registered with the SnappySense backend.
-Third, the device itself is provisioned with the identity documents.
-Finally, the identity documents and device configuration are stored safely for later reuse.
+There are four steps per thing:

+1. A new Thing is registered with AWS and its identity documents are obtained.
+2. The Thing is registered with the SnappySense backend.
+3. The device itself is provisioned with the identity documents and other settings.
+4. The identity documents and device configuration are stored safely for later reuse.

+## Creating a security policy

+You need to create a security policy for SnappySense devices if it does not already exist; you need to do this only once.
+It should be called `SnappySensePolicy`.
+The JSON for the policy is in the file `thing_policy.json` in the current directory.

+Go to AWS > Management console > IoT Core > Security > Policies.

+To create the policy, click `Create Policy`, then select the JSON option and paste in the JSON from `thing_policy.json`, then click to confirm creation.

+All things in the SnappySense network, whether SnappySense things or not, can use the same policy.

+TODO: How to do this with the AWS CLI or something like `dbop`, including checking whether it needs to be done.

+### Some notes about the security policy (for the specially interested only)

+The current (February 2023) security policy in `thing_policy.json` very lax.
+It would be better to restrict it to these actions only:

+* `iot:Connect`
+* `iot:Subscribe` for `snappy/control/+`
+* `iot:Subscribe` for `snappy/command/+`
+* `iot:Publish` for `snappy/startup/+/+`
+* `iot:Publish` for `snappy/observation/+/+`.

+The restrictions would be more secure, as it would make it impossible for Things to subscribe to non-SnappySense messages flowing through the AWS MQTT broker.

+Even better would be if a Thing would only be allowed to subscribe to those messages that are sent to itself: this would require a separate policy per Thing however, and might not be practical in a large fleet of devices.

 ## Creating a Thing and obtaining its identity documents